kalutm/finance_tracker/README.md

 Expense (–)

-Linked to an account and a category.
+Linked to an account and optionally to a category.

 Fields: